deors/deors-demos-microservices/readme.md

     java -jar target/<name-of-the-fat.jar> --add-modules java.xml.bind

-But the preferred way to fix this is directly in `pom.xml` file:
+But the preferred way to fix this is directly in `pom.xml` file by adding the dependencies with JAX-B API and implementation:

 ```xml
     <dependencies>